OriHoch/nli-data-pipelines/README.md

 # nli-data-pipelines

-Data Pipelines for NLI Data
+Data Pipelines for NLI Data, using [datapackage-pipelines framework](https://github.com/frictionlessdata/datapackage-pipelines)

 **Work In Progress, not all data is ready yet / available in the repo**